SJJ418/dataviz-project-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

+ * I want to understand the geographical distribution of the cost of living index.
+ * I want to see correlation between rent index and groceries index.
+ * I want to see correlation between local purchasing power index and the cost of living index.
+ * I want to see correlation between the cost of living index dataset and the global country development and prosperity index dataset.
+ * I want to understand the geographic distibution of rent index.

  * (insert your question or task here) How does the X vary over time?
  * (insert your question or task here) Is there any correlation between X and Y?
  * (insert your question or task here) Are there interesting spatial patterns in X?